idrisr/notes/ios/core-data.md

 A context is not thread safe.
 You can only access it on the same thread that it was created.

 ## @NSManaged
-`@NSManaged` now says 'compiler, don't check those properties as I have Core Data to take care of the implementation - it will be there at runtime'
+`@NSManaged` says 'compiler, don't check those properties as I have Core Data to take care of the implementation - it will be there at runtime'

 ### NSPersistentStore